 2. Depending upon particular asanas one can feel abdominal movements, rib-cage movements along sides and backbone.
 One should practice a deep breath through the nostrils.
 This practice will feel you to the actions of the belly, rib-cage.

 Inhalation and exhalation are the parallel processes to each other.
 At the end of every exhalation, inhalation starts, and at the end of inhalation, exhalation begins automatically.

-There is a quiet transition zone between inhalation & exhalation.
+There is a very little transition zone (of nanoseconds) between inhalation & exhalation.
 ‘Establishing a connection between inhales and exhale’ is the stage when you feel the presence of this transition zone.
 As soon you begin to sense this zone in breathing, you can feel – it’s not you who is a breather, but it’s your body.

 Any Pranayama practice comprises 3 stages of Prana movements.
-These movements are breath in, breath out & a steady transition between inhale-exhale.
-Patanjali described the nature of these 3 stages in the following Yoga Sutra Verse.
+These movements are, Inhale…Holding breath in…Exhale…Holding breath out

-Meaning – Pranayama consists of 3 stages of the mind-field (Vritti).
-These three stages are drawing the breath in, throw the breath out and hold the breath in the lungs.
-Whether a breath will be slow or fast is decided by Space, Time and Number of breath.
+Meaning – Pranayama consists of 3 stages of mind fluctuations (Vritti).
+These three stages are drawing the breath in, breath out and holding the breath.
+Regulation of these 3 stages is achieved by the following 3 factors.

 1. Space of the breath

-Space of breath is defined as the length covered by breath whether it draws in the body, throws out or held up in some part of the body.
-It is measured in angulas or Finger-width.
+Space of breath is defined as the length covered by breath whether it draws in, throws out or held up in some part of the body.
+Unit of its measurement is angulas or Finger-width.

 - Earth element predominant – 12 angulas or Finger-width